ashoke/kohana3-payment/readme.md

 kohana official modules required: database

-1.aplly script for your DBMS - only db/mysql.sql exists for now
+1.applly script for your DBMS - only db/mysql.sql available for now

 2.configure merchant's options and enviroment at config/payment.php